bashirafarhin/airbnb_frontend_clone/README.md

 # Airbnb Frontend Clone

-#### Go to the link in About section above to see the live website

 ![Screenshot 2024-07-09 195630](https://github.com/bashirafarhin/airbnb_frontend_clone/assets/97461439/de1c7e79-8db1-4d18-a204-289a24b77a74)

 ## Overview
 This project is a frontend clone of the popular Airbnb website, created using HTML, CSS, JavaScript, and React.
-It replicates the design and some core functionalities of the Airbnb platform, such as browsing listings, viewing details, and responsive design.
+It replicates the design of the Airbnb platform such as responsive design.

 ## Features
 1. Responsive design for different screen sizes
-2. Interactive UI with search and filter functionalities
-3. Dynamic data rendering using React components
-4. Clean and modular code structure
+2. Clean and modular code structure

 ## Technologies Used
 1. HTML5: Markup language for structuring the content